paezha/mj-report/README.md

 ```

 This will install the extension and create an example qmd file that you
-can use as a starting place for your article.
+can use as a starting place for your document.

 ## Using the template

 *TODO*: Describe how to use your format.

+- Where do images go?
+Recommendations about the use of images.
+- Where does the bibliography go?

 ## Format Options

 *TODO*: If your format has options that can be set via document
 metadata, describe them.

+This would be nice!
+We still need a page with the information about the
+authors (affiliation, emails, etc.) Add hyperlinks to MJ.

 ## Example